haystackoss/haystack/README.md

 Haystack uses IndexDB for storing result indices and NLP models

 ### Permissions
-Sets up read permissions for workplace apps with secure token storage.
+Sets up read permissions for workplace apps and stores 3rd party tokens in secure local browser storage.

 ### Indexing
-Indexes each document, message, and email, generating vector embeddings with a fine-tuned mini BERT based bi-encoder for quick searches.
+Indexes each document, message, and email, generates vector embeddings with a fine-tuned TinyBERT based bi-encoder for quick searches.

 ### Searching
-When a query is entered, it is converted into a vector embedding and compared to the most relevant embeddings, with the top results being reranked using a cross encoder.
+When a query is entered, it is converted into a vector embedding and compared to the most relevant embeddings, with the top results being reranked using a t5-small cross encoder.
 A natural language summary of the top 3 results is then generated based on the original matched paragraph and user query.

 ## Next steps
 We are currently fine-tuning Haystack for lower end hardware, specifically a 9th gen i5 with no dedicated graphics.